osmocom/osmo-ttcn3-hacks/bsc/README.txt

 = erroneous channel release

-* no response to CHAN ACT
+x no response to CHAN ACT
-* CONN FAIL IND from BTS
+x CONN FAIL IND from BTS
 ** verify counter increment of BTS_CTR_CHAN_RF_FAIL
 * no (or late?) response to RF CHAN REL
-* no (or late?) response to RLL RELEASE REQ
-* RLL messages on not-activated channels
+* no (or late?) response to RLL RELEASE REQ x RLL messages on not-activated channels

 = misc

 * SMS-CB
-* behavior in case of CHAN ACT NACK
+x behavior in case of CHAN ACT NACK
 * EST REQ for SAPI3 originating from core
 * behavior of BSC in various error cases  (ERR IND)
 ** BTS_CTR_CHAN_RLL_ERR increment on T200_EXPIRED
 * MODE MODIFY with ACK / NACK / no response
+* invalid message type / IE type
+** verify BSSAP CONFUSION is sent in all applicable cases

 = IPA voice related